-In Panel B and C of Table 5, we estimate the panel regressions independently for the environmental and social footprint.
-It turns out that the relation is much stronger for the environmental (Panel B) than for the social footprint (Panel C).
-The risk-adjusted performance measures are positively and robustly related to the environmental footprint, while the evidence for the social dimension is inconclusive: both Mean portfolio return and Total portfolio risk seem to be negatively related to the social footprint: while a better social footprint does seem to imply lower portfolio risk (Column (2), Panel C, Table 5) it also seems to result in lower portfolio returns (see Column (1), Panel C, Table 5).
-However, risk-adjusted measures of return are not significantly related to the social footprint.
+In Panel B and C of Table 5, we estimate the panel regressions independently for the environmental and social footprints.
+It turns out that the relation is much stronger for the environmental (Panel B) and absent for the social footprint (Panel C).
+The risk-adjusted performance measures are positively and robustly related to the environmental footprint, while the evidence for the social dimension is inconclusive: Mean portfolio return, Total portfolio risk, and Sharpe ratio, and Alpha FF5 seem to be either negatively or unrelated to the social footprint.